stuh84/ccie-rs-notes/eigrp-shortnotes.md

 * Compared with RD, FD has at some point been at a certain value, meaning RD must be lower (nearer to destination)
 * Shouldn't be a case if using a path with lower RD than FD that a routing loop forms

 If current distance lower, packets never pass back to this router.
-Any neighbour closer to destination thatn this route has been since last time destination became Passive, cannot form loop.
+Any neighbor closer to destination thatn this route has been since last time destination became Passive, cannot form loop.

 RD < FD = Feasibility Condition

 FC not necessary for loop freedom.
-Means every neighbour meeting FC provides loop free path, but not every loop-free path satisfies FC>
+Means every neighbor meeting FC provides loop free path, but not every loop-free path satisfies FC>

 All passing FC are FSs.
 Least CD to dest are Successors (can be multiple)

 # Local and Diffusing Computations in EIGRP

-* TC = Distance to network change or new neighbour online for that network
+* TC = Distance to network change or new neighbor online for that network
 * Detected by receiving Update, Query, SIA-Query or SIA-Reply with info about network
 * Also detected by local int metric change
-* Neighbour going down processed with CD/RD through neighbour set to inifnity
+* neighbor going down processed with CD/RD through neighbor set to inifnity

 If new shortest path passes FC, FS, performs following: -

 1. FS providing least CD is successor
 2. If CD over new Successor < current FD, FD updated to new CD
 3. Routing table update
-4. If current distance to dest changed, update packet to neighbours
+4. If current distance to dest changed, update packet to neighbors

 Above is local, info in topology table.
 Passive state through this.

 If no FS after TC, could be a loop.
 Diffusing computation started: -
 1. Route locked, can't be removed or change next hop
 2. FD set to current CD through current Successor.
 If router needs to advertise its distance while in Active state, uses current CD through successor
-3. Network placed in Active state, queries sent to neighbours
+3. Network placed in Active state, queries sent to neighbors

 Queries contain network and routers current CD to it

-Each neighbour updates topology table using distance in query, re-evaluates its Successors and FS.
-After, neighbour till has own FS or Successor with least-cost loop-free path, or needs to change current Successor.
+Each neighbor updates topology table using distance in query, re-evaluates its Successors and FS.
+After, neighbor till has own FS or Successor with least-cost loop-free path, or needs to change current Successor.

-If neighbour still has succesor, reply sent back with current distance.
-Route doesnt go active on this neighbour.
+If neighbor still has succesor, reply sent back with current distance.
+Route doesnt go active on this neighbor.
 Diff Comp boundary here.

 If no successor, diff comp, own queries, own CD through current successor.
 Query through this part of network.

 One destination active, must wait on replies.
 Once replies received, FC check skipped, and back to passive.
-FD becomes CD by selected neighbour.
+FD becomes CD by selected neighbor.
 If router Active by receiving queries, it replies to queries, with distance it now has.
 Otherwise only updates

 Main info in Update, Query, Reply and both SIAs is senders current distance.
-Computation started only if this changes things for a neighbour.
+Computation started only if this changes things for a neighbor.

 During successor failure: -
-* When EIGRP detects change, records in topology table, updates RD and CD of neighbour advertising change, or influenced by (link metric)
+* When EIGRP detects change, records in topology table, updates RD and CD of neighbor advertising change, or influenced by (link metric)
-* Identify least CD through other neighbours (that have updated CDs themselves)
+* Identify least CD through other neighbors (that have updated CDs themselves)
-* After least CD through neighbour found, verify neighbour meets FC and is FS.
+* After least CD through neighbor found, verify neighbor meets FC and is FS.
 If yes, successor.
 If not, active.

 # DUAL FSM